20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ### Accretion Disks

 No black hole is complete without an accretion disk, so today we're going to be looking at implementing a reasonable accretion disk model.
-We're going to look at whats called a [thin-disk model](https://www.emis.de/journals/LRG/Articles/lrr-2013-1/articlese5.html) (98-100), because it has a straightforward algebraic solution.
+We're going to use whats called a [thin-disk model](https://www.emis.de/journals/LRG/Articles/lrr-2013-1/articlese5.html) (98-100), because it has a straightforward algebraic solution.
 In the future, we'll be simulating accretion disks directly

 One thing we should examine first is the concept of an innermost stable orbit, or ISCO for short

 #### ISCO

-The ISCO is the radius at which orbits for a black hole become unstable.
+The ISCO is the radius at which orbits around a black hole become unstable.
 Outside of this radius we can have long lived circular orbits - inside of this radius, circular orbits do not exist.
 This inner region is known as the 'plunging' region, and anything that's within this region rapidly enters into a black hole

 For a schwarzschild black hole, the ISCO is defined as $r_{isco} = 3rs = 6M$.
 For a Kerr (spinning) black hole, the ISCO is defined as follows[^iscoeq] for a black hole with mass $M$, and spin $a$: